Diseases

 • Slaughter necessity according to EU rules or other regions

-Not directly but S. aureus mastitis is a cause of premature culling, especially of small ruminants.
-Recourse to euthanasia remains infrequent but justified when gangrenous mastitis develops.
+Chronic or treatment-refractory mastitis is a cause of premature culling for reasons of milk production, milk quality, antimicrobial use, and risk of pathogen transmission.
+Recourse to euthanasia remains infrequent but is justified when sepsis or gangrenous mastitis develops.

 • Geographical distribution and spread